AnirbanDey-9497/Rekord-Desktop/README.md

   - Socket.IO for real-time data streaming
   - IPC (Inter-Process Communication) for window management
   - Chunk-based data transfer to Record-Express application

+## Screen Cast Preview

+Rekord Desktop provides a real-time preview of your screen recording session.
+As you select a window or screen to record, a live cast of the selected area is displayed within the app interface.
+This ensures you always know exactly what is being captured, giving you full control and confidence over your recordings.

+**Key Benefits:**
+- Live preview of the selected screen/window
+- Instantly verify what's being recorded
+- Seamless integration with webcam overlay and audio selection

 ## Prerequisites